sebkln/ajaxselectlist/Documentation/Administrator/Index.rst

 	The Ajax request that loads the records depends on **jQuery**.
 You have to include jQuery in your website if not already done.
 This extension does not implement jQuery for you.

 	If you know JavaScript you can just use *XMLHttpRequest()* and ignore jQuery.
-The JavaScript is part of the *List.html* template.

 .. figure:: ../Images/AdministratorManual/ExtensionManager.png
 	:alt: ajaxselectlist in the Extension Manager